focusOtter/cdk-appsync-guests/README.md

 # Welcome to your CDK TypeScript project

-(checkout the branches for the IAM permission setup) This is a blank project for CDK development with TypeScript.
+(checkout the branches for the different setups)
+This is a blank project for CDK development with TypeScript.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.